gtvincent2000/Eitan-GO/devlog.md

     What's Next: I will either begin building the Home Page to create a clean landing for Eitan-GO or begin the Translation Page to implement the AI-powered parsing and translation feature.
                  After adding one of these pages, I will focus on fine-tuning and testing the Vocabulary Notebook, Flashcard Mode, and Quiz Mode to ensure everything is polished, consistent, and bug-free before moving forward.

+Saturday July 19th 2025:
+    What I Worked On:
+        Over the last week I:
+        - Added a fully functional translation page that detects the user input as either English or Japanese and makes an OpenAI API call to handle the translation.
+        - Implemented a definition dropdown on the Japanese translation, with the ability for the user to add clicked words to their vocabulary notebook.
+        - Revamped the styling for various features such as light mode and buttons.
+        - Overhauled and further gamified the UI on the study page.

+    What I Struggled With: The most challenging part of the last week was perfecting the system prompt for the OpenAI API call for the translation.
+Other than that, there were some minor conflicts with styling.

+    What I learned:
+        - How to break React features into clean and reusable components.
+        - How to implement advanced animations using custom keyframes and Framer Motion to enhance interactivity.
+        - Enhanced use of OpenAI’s API by refining prompt engineering for precise segmentation and translation behavior, and integrating real-time Supabase updates for saving vocab.
+        - Developed a stronger eye for production-ready UI such as layered backgrounds, subtle shadows, typography spacing, and accessible interactive elements.